afnog/sse/virtualization/maas-exercise.md

 ![MAAS boot](maas-install-boot-marked.png)

+### MAAS Option

+When asked what kind of MAAS server to use, choose *Create a new MAAS server*.

 ### Partitioning

 The MAAS server needs more memory than you might want, so we need to give it a big swap space.